Road closures: Plenty for Mansfield and Ashfield drivers to watch out for

 However, motorists will be able to take some solace in the fact all of them are only expected to cause slight delays, of less than 10 minutes.

-The latest expected works list shows four closures already in place are expected to carry on this week:
+The latest expected works list shows five closures already in place are expected to carry on this week:

-M1 northbound and southbound, J29 at Doe Lea to Junction 30 at Barlborough: Slip road and lane closures with diversion routes due to electrical work, until June 1, at 6am;
+M1 northbound and southbound, Junction 28, at South Normanton, to Junction 29, at Doe Lea: Slip road closure with diversion routes and lane closures due to electrical work.
+Until June 1, at 6am;

-M1 northbound and southbound, J28 at South Normanton to J29: Slip road and lane closures with diversion routes due to electrical work, until June 1, at 6am;
+M1 southbound, Junction 30, at Barlborough: Carriageway and lane closures for carriageway improvements, diversion route in place.
+Until January 19, at 6am;

 Read More